Privacy Policy

 • Request erasure of your personal data.

-• Object to processing of your personal data.
+• You can object to the processing of your personal data.

-• Request restriction of processing your personal data.
+• You have requested a restriction on the processing of your personal data.

 • Request transfer of your personal data.

-• Right to withdraw consent.
+• You have the right to withdraw consent.

-No fee usually required
+No fee is usually required:

-You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
-However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
+You can access your data and exercise your rights for free.
+However, we may charge you a reasonable fee if your request is clearly unfounded, repetitive, or excessive.
 Alternatively, we could refuse to comply with your request in these circumstances.

-What we may need from you
+What we may need from you:

-Time limit to respond
+Time limit to respond:

 We try to respond to all legitimate requests within one month.
-Occasionally it could take us longer than a month if your request is particularly complex or you have made a number of requests.
+Occasionally it could take us longer than a month if your request is particularly complex or you have made several requests.
 In this case, we will notify you and keep you updated.

 19. Glossary